oracle-livelabs/adb/dedicated/adb-dblink/adb-dblink.md

 You have now successfully migrated your Source Database to Autonomous Database using Database Links.

+--Optional TJ Notes
+Show how to migrate from Shared to Dedicated
+Show both ways - From shared to D and D to S
+Database link to migrate from Shared to Dedicated

 ## Acknowledgements
 *Congratulations!
 You successfully migrated your Oracle database to Autonomous Databases*